mike99mac/minimy-mike99mac/README.md

 **TODO:** On the other boombox model, the computer is a RasPi 400 which is *offboard*, and the GPIO pins are not easily accessible.
 That will need new code to use the arrow keys on the RasPi 400 for the same function.

 # Debugging
-Maybe everything will work perfectly the first time, and you won't have to debug.
-But we know how that goes :))
+Maybe everything will work perfectly the first time, and you won't have to debug (but we know how that goes :))

-Many, many debug statements have been added to the code.
-In the important classes, almost every function has at least one log statement when in debug mode.

 Following are some debugging resources.

+-Many, many debug statements have been added.
+In most classes, every function has at least one log statement when in debug mode with the class, the function, and the parameters passed.

 - Log files are in ``$HOME/minimy/logs``.
     - Show the log files.